curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 Gas limit is there to protect you from buggy code running until your funds are depleted.
 The product of `gasPrice` and `gas` represents the maximum amount of Wei that you are willing to pay for executing the transaction.
 What you specify as `gasPrice` is used by miners to rank transactions for inclusion in the blockchain.
 It is the price in Wei of one unit of gas, in which VM operations are priced.

 The gas expenditure incurred by running your contract will be bought by the ether you have in your account at a price you specified in the transaction with `gasPrice`.
 If you do not have the ether to cover all the gas requirements to complete running your code, the processing aborts and all intermediate state changes roll back to the pre-transaction snapshot.
 The gas used up to the point where execution stopped were used after all, so the ether balance of your account will be reduced.
 These parameters can be adjusted on the transaction object fields `gas` and `gasPrice`.
 The `value` field is used the same as in ether transfer transactions between normal accounts.
 In other words transferring funds is available between any two accounts, either normal (i.e. externally controlled) or contract.
 If your contract runs out of funds, you should see an insufficient funds error.
-Note that all funds on contract accounts will be irrecoverably lost, once we release [Homestead](https://github.com/ethereum/go-ethereum/wiki/Homestead) (see [the rules of the game](https://github.com/ethereum/go-ethereum/wiki/Frontier)).

 For testing and playing with contracts you can use the test network or [set up a private node (or cluster)](https://github.com/ethereum/go-ethereum/wiki/Setting-up-private-network-or-local-cluster) potentially isolated from all the other nodes.
 If you then mine, you can make sure that your transaction will be included in the next block.
 You can see the pending transactions with: